How to Choose the Best Magnesium Supplement for Your Body

 Memory and brain function: Magnesium threonate

-It not only promotes learning and retention but in rodent studies, it has also been shown to prevent memory deficits.
 Magnesium threonate is gaining attention for its brain protective properties, especially against cognitive decline from aging.
+In rodent studies, magnesium threonate prevents synaptic loss and memory deficits.

-The bottom line: For a quick boost to brain and cognitive function, take magnesium threonate in the morning.
-It has been proven to offer memory benefits and may protect against the effects of aging.
+The bottom line: Take magnesium threonate in the morning to support your brain and cognitive function.
+It has been shown to benefit memory and may protect against the effects of aging.

 Constipation: Magnesium oxide

-If you’re pooping less than once a day, small doses of magnesium oxide throughout the day can help keep your digestion moving.
+If you’re pooping less than once a day, small doses of magnesium oxide throughout the day can act like a laxative.
 If you’re going once or more per day, you might want to look at other forms.
-Of all the forms of magnesium, magnesium oxide is the one most likely to give you disaster pants.
+Of all the forms of magnesium, magnesium oxide is the one most likely to deliver laxative side effects like upset stomach and diarrhea.

 The bottom line: If you’re having a BM less than once a day, take magnesium oxide to help your digestion.
-If you are low on magnesium, supplement with an additional form.
+If you are low on magnesium, add an additional form of magnesium supplement.

 Best-absorbed magnesium: Magnesium chloride

 Topical magnesium is best for people who have digestive trouble or other health problems, such as low stomach acid or adrenal fatigue.
-If you have trouble maintaining your mineral balance, you might benefit from a magnesium supplement you absorb through your skin.
+If you have trouble maintaining your mineral balance, you might benefit from magnesium supplements that absorb through your skin.

 If you don’t like the feeling on your skin, you can also get magnesium chloride drops to put in your drinking water.